 - Tour with tourist guide by Machu Picchu.

 - Free visit to Machu Picchu.

-- Walk down Machu Picchu to Aguas Calientes (optional bus).
+- Hike down from Machu Picchu to Aguas Calientes (optional bus).

 - Return by train from Aguas Calientes to Ollantaytambo.

 - Return by bus from Ollantaytambo to Cusco.

 Cycling during the Inca Jungle

 - The first sport that takes place in the Inca Jungle is cycling.
 This route starts at the highest point of the route at the Abra Málaga (4,230 masl / 13,877 ft).